opsschool/curriculum/meta/contributions.rst

 to provide another method of learning for students.
 Filming happens approximately every 3 months in New York or Silicon Valley.

+The videos will be published under O'Reilly's subscription service to cover the costs of filming.
+And profits which would be made by Ops School are donated tot non-profit organisations which aid in learning for low-income persons.

 The topics which have already been filmed are:

 * Boot Process 101